serizawan/idrive/README.md

 # idrive
-A platform for drivers and instructors to meet
+A platform for future drivers and instructors to meet